-(4) All Court hearings in cases under Chapter 11 originating in Caroline, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester Counties, including related adversary proceedings, will be scheduled in Baltimore or in the United States Courtroom, U.S. Post Office Building, Room 104, 129 East Main Street, Salisbury, Maryland 21801, at the discretion of the Court.
+(4) All Court hearings in cases under Chapter 11 originating in Caroline, Dorchester, Kent, Queen Anne's, Somerset, Talbot, Wicomico, and Worcester Counties, including related adversary proceedings, will be scheduled in the United States Courthouse, 101 West Lombard Street, Baltimore, Maryland 21201 or in the United States Courtroom, U.S. Post Office Building, Room 104, 129 East Main Street, Salisbury, Maryland 21801, at the discretion of the Court.
 The Court will consider the convenience of the parties in selecting the venue.
 A debtor in a case originating from any of these counties may request by motion that some or all Court hearings be conducted at one of these two locations.